JuliaDataScience/JuliaDataScience/contents/stats.md

 We can see that still Sally has the highest grades dispersion, but now Bob's and Alice's dispersion are the same.
 Also note that, by using $\operatorname{mad}$, Hank's dispersion is zero.
-This happens because two of the three Hank's grade are the same value:
+This happens because two of Hank's three grades are the same value:

 ```jl
 s = """